 A large snare drum will have a depth of 8 inches or more, giving you a big and deep sound.
 These snares are great for rock, metal, and worship settings.

 One of my favorite large snare drums is the Tama S.L.P.
 Big Black Steel snare.
 It’s got a monster sound thanks to its 8-inch depth.

 Floor Tom Snares

-A modern trend developed in the drum community where drummers use snare drums as floor toms.
+A modern trend developed in the drumming community where drummers use snare drums as floor toms.
 At first, they used standard snares and tuned them low so they’d sound like a floor tom.
 However, drum companies caught on to the trend and have started developing floor toms that have snare wires.

 A good example is the Tama S.L.P.
 Duo Birch Snare.
 It has a 14-inch diameter with a 10-inch depth, making it the size of a standard floor tom.
 However, it has snare wires that you can turn on to get a deep snare sound.

 Any snare that I haven’t described yet would be considered as an auxiliary snare.
 Companies like A&F Co make highly unique snare drums with varying dimensions.
-These are usually only suitable for certain situations and wouldn’t work universally like as a standard 14-inch snare drum would.
+These are usually only suitable for certain situations and wouldn’t work universally as a standard 14-inch snare drum would.